jcaru614/neuralgazette/README.md

         npx prisma migrate dev

-## Guide for ADDING AND EDITING A FIELD FOR TABLE HAVING EXISTING DATA ##
+## Guide for ADDING AND EDITING A FIELD FOR TABLE HAVING EXISTING DATA

 ### adding a FIELD

-    content   String?  : new field showd be added as optional or with default value
+    content   String?  : new field should be added as optional or with default value

+    then run: prisma migrate dev --name add field --create-only

     #SQL :  ALTER TABLE "News" ADD COLUMN     "phone" TEXT NOT NULL DEFAULT 'some_default_value';